 Applications are made in writing to the Chair, Gillies Trust Fund c/- Executive Manager NZAPS.

 Applications are considered annually with applications closing 30 September.
-For further information contact email@example.com.
+For applications forms visit Gillies Travelling Fund Charitable Trust (under ‘About us’ on this website) or contact firstname.lastname@example.org for additional information.

 The Australia and New Zealand Scholarship and Grant Committee (ANZSGC) invites trainees to apply for Research, Travel and Education awards being offered in the RACS Scholarships Programme.